 One of the most important contributions we can make is to develop and offer solutions to the huge environmental challenges facing the world.
 The pressing problem of climate change has focussed our engineers and product designers to innovate and develop technology and solutions in response.

 We help governments, cities and companies cut carbon.
 We innovate in pursuit of long-term environmental improvements.
 The breadth of Hitachi allows us to combine information technology, operational know how and physical products to tackle climate change - and ultimately improve people's quality of life.

-Hitachi’s environmental vision is to pass on a prosperous planet to future generations.
-Actively contributing to a net zero society is key to achieving that vision.
+Hitachi understands the importance of passing on a prosperous planet to future generations.
+Actively contributing to a net zero society is key to achieving this.

 Race To Zero is a global campaign to rally leadership and support for a healthy, resilient, zero carbon recovery.
 Over 3,500 businesses, cities, regions, and investors have committed to bold climate goals and Hitachi is proud to be one of them.

-Better trains, electric buses and fleet vehicles link up for a sustainable future.
-We manufacture these technologies and provide digital solutions to integrate them with other modes of transport for a joined-up passenger journey.
+Electric trains, buses and zero emission vehicles are enabling a sustainable future.
+We manufacture electric and battery trains, and provide digital solutions for electric vehicle fleets.
 We offer logistics scheduling systems and energy management systems to help customers get the best from their assets.

 Decarbonised cities need connected transport, cleaner manufacturing, and smart infrastructure.
 We develop building, transport and energy management systems to keep things flowing towards a zero-carbon future.